 If you could do one thing, leave one mark, on the composite inspection and engineering industry, what would it be?
 It would be to incorporate exact standards for the fitness for service assessment for composite materials.

 We are excited to be sharing the thrill of the nomination with the other incredibly brilliant nominees of this most prestigious award.
-Good luck to all the nominees and wishing only the best for your future endeavors!
+Good luck to Geoff Clarkson, all the other nominees, and wishing only the best for your future endeavors!

 By Shannon Tracey-Boggess, Sales & Marketing Coordinator, UTComp